sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 > Note: The specific set of supported algorithms depends on the libraries used to build the server.
 Only the BCrypt algorithm, which is distributed with the server source code, is guaranteed to exist.
 BCrypt is currently mature and well tested, and is recommended for new development.

-> Warning: The entire salt (of any length) is passed to the operating system’s low-level crypt function.
+> Warning: The entire salt (of any length) is passed to the operating system`s low-level crypt function.
 It is unlikely, however, that all operating systems will return the same string when presented with a longer salt.
 Therefore, identical calls to crypt() may generate different results on different platforms, and your password verification systems will fail.
 Use a salt longer than two characters at your own risk.

 **Function: `argon2`**